 Risk Monitoring and Reporting

 The Group has an enterprise-wide approach to risk reporting.
-This approach is supported by the monthly CRO letter, which covers analyses across risk types, core geographical regions and key subsidiaries.
+This approach is supported by a wide range of reporting that covers analyses across risk types, core geographical regions and key subsidiaries.

 The Group's risk reporting consists of: